dodona-edu/judge-r/README.md

 - `feedback = NULL` A list containing optional extra information about why a certain option is wrong.
 This should be a named list with the options as names when your options are characters.
 - `show_expected = FALSE` A logical value indicating whether the judge should show the correct anwser to the student.

-> :warning: **We do not recommend using this test method** because is won't deliver an optimal experience for students nor teachers.
+> :warning: **We do not recommend using this test method** because it won't deliver an optimal experience for students nor teachers.

 > If you would like to see multiple choice questions implemented in Dodona you can voice your support  [in this Dodona issue](https://github.com/dodona-edu/dodona/issues/2195).